kewisch/lightning-connector-automation/README.md

     obmtool -t 24 -o next-tb24 -u usera

-Example of how to use a custom Lightning package, using mostly default values:
+Example of how to use a custom Lightning and Thunderbird package:

+    obmtool -t ~/releases/tb24/Thunderbird.app -l ~/releases/lightning-2.6.1-custom.xpi # on mac
-    obmtool -t 24 -l ~/releases/lightning-2.6.1-custom.xpi
+    obmtool -t ~/releases/tb24/thunderbird-bin -l ~/releases/lightning-2.6.1-custom.xpi # on linux

 Run a specific mozmill test by its filename on Thunderbird 24 with userb.